Simple Wellness Myotherapy & Remedial Massage

 NSAIDs (Non Steroidal Anti Inflammatory Drugs) can help reduce the inflammation, I find the gels and creams to be a better option than the tablets because it targets the problem area and doesn't impact the digestive system, however always follow your GP or pharmacists advice when using any medications.

 Cortisone injections can be prescribed by a GP, the results seem to be quite variable - for some people it works very well, and for some people it works very short term or not at all.
-(Keep in mind, the people I see are generally the people it hasn't worked for - because if it did work, they have no need to keep getting treatment for their Bursitis!)
+(Keep in mind, the people we see are generally the people it hasn't worked for - because if it did work, they have no need to keep getting treatment for their Bursitis!)

 Get your treatment plan started!